Software is infrastructure: failures, successes, costs, and the case for formal verification: High-stake failures and their costs

 \subsection{Engineering}

-\parcase{Sleipner A}{sec:costs-sleipner-a} On , the concrete gravity base structure of the Sleipner A offshore platform collapsed during a controlled submersion test in the Gandsfjord near Stavanger, Norway.
+\parcase{Sleipner A Platform}{sec:costs-sleipner-a} On , the concrete gravity base structure of the Sleipner A offshore platform collapsed during a controlled submersion test in the Gandsfjord near Stavanger, Norway.
 The platform, owned by Statoil (now Equinor), sank rapidly and was completely destroyed.
-Although no lives were lost, the financial loss was estimated at around $700$ \millions USD \cite{lindberg2022sleipner,collins1997sleipner, melchers2001sleipner, jakobsen1994sleipner, arnold2008sleipner}.
+Although no lives were lost, the financial loss was estimated at around \money{\USD}{700}{\million} \cite{lindberg2022sleipner,collins1997sleipner, melchers2001sleipner, jakobsen1994sleipner, arnold2008sleipner}.

-An extensive investigation concluded that the root cause of the failure was in how structural simulation software was used during the platform's design \cite{arnold2008sleipner,soereide1997sleipner,dnv1991sleipner,holand1997sleipner}.
+An extensive investigation identified compounding causes rooted in how structural simulation software was used during the platform's design \cite{arnold2008sleipner,soereide1997sleipner,dnv1991sleipner,holand1997sleipner}.
 The engineering team employed NASTRAN, a general-purpose finite element analysis (FEA) tool, to model stress distribution in the concrete structure.
-FEA works by discretising a structure into smaller components -- finite elements -- and approximating how each responds to physical forces.
-The investigation determined the discretisation used for a critical component the platform's ballast chambers -- the tricell -- was too coarse and contained some skewed elements and thus the analysis underestimated the shear forces in the concrete walls of the tricell by $47\%$.
-Thus, the final design assumed lower forces in critical parts of the ballast than the ones it would actually experience and when the platform was submerged during testing, the under-reinforced wall cracked, water flooded in, and the structure disintegrated.
+FEA works by discretising a structure into smaller components -- a mesh of finite elements -- and approximating how each responds to physical forces.
+The investigation determined the discretisation used for a critical component the platform's ballast chambers, the \emph{tricell}, was too coarse and contained some skewed\footnote{The \emph{skewedness} is a critical mesh quality metric that measures how much a finite element deviates from its ideal shape.
+Highly skewed cells significantly deviate from the ideal shape potentially leading to numerical instability and inaccurate results.} elements (cf.~\cref{fig:sleipner}) and thus the analysis underestimated the shear forces in the concrete walls of the tricell by ~$45\%$.
+The results of the engineering team have been checked by an independent team using a different FEA software, SESAM.
+However, the discretisation used by this verification team was too coarse to characterise local defects like the one in the tricell walls \cite{soereide1997sleipner}.
+As a result, the final design assumed lower forces in critical parts of the ballast than the ones it would actually experience, and thus when the platform was submerged during testing, the under-reinforced wall cracked, water flooded in, and the structure disintegrated.